Volunteering Frequently Asked Questions

 If you have a specific problem, please contact our Volunteer Team by email Volunteering@hull-eastridingcab.org.uk or phone 01482 324655.
 They will be happy to help you

-What support will I get as a volunteer?
+How will I be supported as a volunteer?

 Will I get my expenses paid?